 Behind the main car park a light railway service runs every second Sunday afternoon of the month from April to October.
 MK Motion Bike Hire offer a unique cycling experience all year round.

-Also overlooking the north section of the lake you’ll find the Caldecotte Xperience, a council-run outdoor education centre offering residential accommodation, water sports, climbing, caving, archery and team-building.
+Also overlooking the north section of the lake you’ll find the Caldecotte Xperience, a privately owned outdoor education centre offering residential accommodation, water sports, climbing, caving, archery and team-building.